 Why use the Brick Brace when Strongboy’s are so easy to use?

-It’s urban myth that the Strongboy is suitable for every task, with the instructions changed by enforcement of the H.S.E in November 2015 and now read;
+It’s urban myth that the Strongboy is suitable for every task, with the misleading instructions changed by enforcement of the H.S.E in November 2015 and now read;

 “Before using a Strongboy you should identify that it is a suitable method to carry out the intended works”.

-The many different tasks of masonry alterations require far more preparation than only using Acrow props fitted with Strongboy’s as it’s not possible for it to give the correct fitting work space for every task without dangerously overloading the structure above.
+The many different tasks of masonry alterations require more preparation than only using Acrow props fitted with Strongboy’s as they don’t provide the correct fitting access without overloading.

 But doesn’t everyone misuse Strongboy’s?

 We know safer & superior methods and also provide guidance to help, teach and influence the majority to change their bad habits.